cardano-foundation/CIPs/CIP-param-application/README.md

 Where the first argument is the unapplied script's CBOR, and the `BuiltinData` list is all the parameters that are to be applied in order.
-Finally the result will be hash of the applied script.
+Finally, output will be the hash of the applied script.

 ### Cost Model